allisonabinger/YardHopper/Dev/Back-End/server/README.md

 ---

 ## API Core Structure
-The API aligns with the **Separation of Concerns**, which makes it more modular, testable, and maintainable.
+The API aligns with **Separation of Concerns**, which makes it more modular, testable, and maintainable.
 With this principle, the functionality is broken up so that one file or function is not handling too much at a time.

+Requests come through the an open port provided by the **server**, which will use the **routes** provided as endpoints.
+A request will be sent through the authentication **middleware**, then sent to the appropriate **controller**.
+The **controller** will verify the authentication, handle any request **query** or **body** sent from the client, and then call the appropriate **service** function.
+The **services** handle database and storage logic, and return the any data back to the **controller**, which will then send the response back to the client.
+Any errors caught will call on the appropriate error class created by the error handler **middleware**, which will send the appropriate status code and message as a response.

 ### File Structure